MScholtes/PSVirtualDesktop/README.md

 second desktop is used instead.
 If the current desktop is removed, this fallback desktop is activated too.
 If no parameter is supplied, the last desktop is removed.
 ### Remove-AllDesktops
 Remove all virtual desktops but visible.
-Works only on Windows 10 21H2 and Windows 11.
+Works only on Windows 11.
 ### Get-CurrentDesktop
 Get current virtual desktop as desktop object.
 ### Get-Desktop -Index index